AzureIoTGBB/iot-academy/Month_2/Day_2/hands-on-lab2.md

 This will download a .zip folder to your machine as digital-twins-samples-master.zip.
 Unzip the folder and extract the files.

-# Prepare an Azure Digital Twins instance
+### 1.1.3.
+Prepare an Azure Digital Twins instance

 We will be using the Azure Digital Twins instance that we set up in Lab One.

-Open your Azure Digital Twins instance from the Azure portal
+Open your Azure Digital Twins instance from the Azure portal.

 From the instance's <b>Overview</b> page, note its <b>Name, Resource group, and Host name.</b> These values are all important and you may need to use them as you continue working with your Azure Digital Twins instance.